ITfoxtec/FoxIDs/docs/parties.md

 ﻿# FoxIDs parties

 FoxIDs is configured with up-parties and down-parties.

-- Up-parties authenticate the users optionally by trust to an external identity provider (IdP).
-- Applications and APIs are connected to FoxIDs as down-parties.
+Up-parties authenticate the users optionally by trust to an external identity provider (IdP).
+And applications and APIs are connected to FoxIDs as down-parties.

 ![FoxIDs up-parties and down-parties](images/parties.svg)